 There are 9 domains within the closure concept plan.
-The domain closure indicators and acceptance criteria for each domain are summarised in Error!
-Reference source not found.
+The domain closure indicators and acceptance criteria for each domain are summarised in Table 6.
 Within the acceptance criteria defined by this rehabilitation plan certification is to be read as self-certification by Loy Yang Mine.